We Help Car Crash Victims and Their Families Throughout South Florida

 Who Pays for My Medical Bills Following a Fort Lauderdale Car Accident?

 Florida’s rules governing auto insurance and car accidents often confuse many residents.
-The main source of confusion is the state’s so-called no-fault rules governing minor accidents.
+The main source of confusion is the state’s so-called no-fault rules governing minor auto accidents.
 Basically, if you own a motor vehicle in Florida, you need to purchase a minimum amount of auto insurance.
 This coverage includes what is known as Personal Injury Protection (PIP).
 This coverage is often called “no-fault” because it will pay you certain benefits following an accident regardless of who was actually responsible for causing the crash.

 - the significant loss of an important body function;